Workforce Planning 101

 Workforce planning is often a component of tools such as Human Resources Information System (HRIS) or Workforce Management (WFM) platforms.
 Depending on the category of tool used, the type of data employed and the outcomes of the planning process will vary greatly.
 Some elements are key to the success of the planning process regardless of the tools being employed – these are the clinical elements of any workforce management consulting project.

-Workforce planning relies heavily on the accuracy and completeness of historical quantitative and qualitative data requiring that workforce planning tools have three major components:
+Since workforce planning relies heavily on the accuracy and completeness of historical quantitative and qualitative data, the best planning tools have three major components:

 1. A solid data collection platform is an integral part of leveraging data in making business decisions.
 Knowing the current make up of the workforce in terms of demographics, skills and performance is an essential step in planning future needs.
 Data collected can include volumes of work, type of work, employee data, skills and training data, etc.